 Deakin University’s Alumni Community Awards

 Each year, Deakin University’s Alumni Community Awards recognise, acknowledge and promote prominent Alumni around the world who have achieved outstanding success in their communities, professions or given outstanding service to the University.
-This year Deakin University hosted a reception in Melbourne on 27 September 2017 for HE George K Zulu the High Commissioner of Zambia (in Canberra) and he was awarded the Alfred Deakin Alumni Award for International Diplomacy for his contribution and commitment to International Diplomacy.
+Deakin University hosted a reception in Melbourne on 27 September 2017 for HE George K Zulu the High Commissioner of Zambia (in Canberra) and he was awarded the Alfred Deakin Alumni Award for International Diplomacy for his contribution and commitment to International Diplomacy.

 Australia-Africa Women’s Forum: shaping the agenda on women’s leadership